 Where did you have your first seizure and how did you feel?

 I had a bad day with having focal aware seizures (which I didn’t know at the time I was having) I had at least 20 in one day,

 The “big” seizure happened at night.
 I was lying on the couch with my mum.
-In my head, I thought I had fell asleep until I woke up in an ambulance.
+In my head, I thought I had fallen asleep until I woke up in an ambulance.

 I started crying because I didn’t know what was happening and my mum was trying to explain what was going on.

-I was terrified when my mum started to describe what had happened, my whole family were worried about me.
+I was terrified when my mum started to describe what had happened, my whole family was worried about me.